 The 220kg capacity, 50g accuracy Marsden M-425 is easy to use and robust; however if a higher capacity and features like BMI calculation are must-haves, we recommend the M-510.
 For weighing bariatric patients, the M-530 is available with 300kg or 500kg capacities, and its low profile base makes it much easier for bariatric patients to step on to.

-A floor scale, in a medical context, is a weighing scale that has a flat surface for patients to step on to and, usually, a w ...
+A floor scale, in a medical context, is ...